 |Avery Point, CT|

-Description: The Avery Point Lighthouse had a very brief life compared to other lights in the area (it was only active as a navigational aid from 1944 to 1967), and it never had a resident keeper.
+Description: Avery Point Lighthouse had a very brief life compared to other lights in the area, being only active as a navigational aid from 1944 to 1967, and it never had a resident keeper.
 But its unique design makes it a favorite among lighthouse aficionados, although only the dedicated efforts of a group called the Avery Point Lighthouse Society (APLS) saved this structure from almost certain oblivion.

 The lighthouse is located on shore at Avery Point, at the east side of the Thames River entrance in Groton, Connecticut.
-Avery Point was originally named for an early settler to the area named Captain James Avery.
-For a long time the 73-acre site served as the huge estate of a wealthy industrialist named Morton F. Plant.
-Plant died in 1918, and in 1942 the land was sold to the state of Connecticut, which in turn handed it over to the Coast Guard.
-From 1942 to 1967 it was the site of the United States Coast Guard Training Center.
+Avery Point was originally named for an early settler in the area named Captain James Avery.
+For a long time, the seventy-three-acre site served as the huge estate of a wealthy industrialist named Morton F. Plant.
+Plant died in 1918, and in 1942 the land was sold to the State of Connecticut, which in turn handed it over to the Coast Guard.
+From 1942 to 1967, it was the site of the United States Coast Guard Training Center.

 By the late 1990s, the condition of the tower had deteriorated to the point where it was considered unsafe.
-Word got out to local residents, and the APLS was formed to save the Avery Point light.
-A petition drive gathered the signatures of over 19,000 people demanding the restoration and relighting of Avery Point.
-The University of Connecticut signed an agreement allowing the APLS to work on the lighthouse.
+Word got out to local residents, and APLS was formed to save the lighthouse.
+A petition drive gathered the signatures of over 19,000 people demanding the restoration and relighting of Avery Point Lighthouse.
+The University of Connecticut signed an agreement allowing APLS to work on the lighthouse.
 Funding came from a variety of sources, including the sale of over 2,000 personalized bricks to individual donors, to be part of a landscaped walkway around the base of the tower.

 Located on the University of Connecticut Avery Point Campus in Groton, CT.
 The lighthouse is owned by the University of Connecticut.
 Grounds open, tower closed.